 - Adding a native function requires modifying a source distribution.
 Adding a loadable function does not; it can be added to a binary MySQL distribution with no access to MySQL source necessary. - A loadable function is contained in an object file that you must install in addition to the server itself.
-For a function compiled into the server, that is unnecessary. - If you upgrade your MySQL distribution, you can continue to use previously installed loadable functions, unless you upgrade to a newer MySQL version for which the loadable function interface changes.
+For a function compiled into the server, that is unnecessary.
+(This point does not apply for loadable functions that are loaded automatically by a component or plugin.) - If you upgrade your MySQL distribution, you can continue to use previously installed loadable functions, unless you upgrade to a newer MySQL version for which the loadable function interface changes.
 For native functions, you must repeat your source code modifications each time you upgrade.